Resident Acting Coach: Alison Kietzmann

-As an acting coach Allison’s passion and goal is for her students to learn how to throw away their fears so that they may truthfully dive into each character /role they may play.
+As an acting, singing and dance coach Allison’s passion and goal is for her students to learn how to throw away their fears so that they may truthfully dive into each character /role they may play.
 To learn how important an actors role can be in the world today and Using movement and voice exercises to stretch them as a performer and to help her students find which “method” works for them.
 She also sees Speech and Drama as a fabulous confidence boosting tool for little ones and can also be a way for them to express their feelings and release their emotions.

 For as long as she can remember Allison has been in love with performance, dance and song.
 Growing up, she spent hours watching Gene Kelly, Judy Garland, Kathreine Hepburn, Fred Astaire, Marlon Brando and many more light up the stage and screen.
 Her path was set and so was her love for the stage and the craft of being actor, singer and dancer.

 While attending school at St Mary’s DSG, she was given the incredible opportunity to study Music (Voice 1st instrument), Music Performance (Piano) and Drama all the way to Matric, while also dancing in the Natal Youth Ballet company and competing at a world championship level in Highland Dancing.
 After school she went on to study Performing arts at the Waterfront Theatre School, in Cape Town and thereafter went to Italia Conti Academy for Performing Arts in London.
 It was a dream come true to be studying under some incredible teachers and coaches and to be acting alongside some incredibly talented students and actors.